The Warsaw Voice

 Warsaw Voice: Polish and Central European Review, commonly shortened to The Warsaw Voice, is an English-language newspaper printed in Poland, concentrating on news about Poland and its neighbours.
 First released in October 1988, it is a general news magazine with sections on political, economic, social and cultural news and with opinions sections.
 The printed edition has a circulation of 10,500.

-It has been described as "the most authorative English-language media published in Warsaw".
+It has been described as "the most authoritative English-language newspaper" published in Warsaw.

-It was created by Polish tv-presenter and journalist Andrzej Jonas.
+It was created by Polish TV-presenter and journalist Andrzej Jonas.
 Jonas served as editor-in-chief with Slawomir Majman as deputy editor in chief.

 For the first few years of its history, it was the only (and the first) English-language newspaper published in Poland.

+After the fall of communism in 1989, many Western European companies started to expand heavily in or come to Poland, such as the American Coca-Cola, the French Carrefour and Auchan, the German Volkswagen and the Dutch Philips (then lamps), ING bank and Makro wholesalers.
+The expat community in Warsaw and surroundings quickly grew to some tens of thousands.
+The Voice caters specially to their needs, offering primarily economic, political and cultural news and background.
+The Voice concentrates its reporting on Warsaw and surroundings.
+From 1992 until 1998 The Voice had one foreign correspondent, Arthur Graaff in Amsterdam, because of the leading Dutch investments in Poland.

 Print characteristics

 A4 format (230mm x 297 mm), 40 pages, minimum 24 pages in full colour.